ozguryazilimas/wp-postane/imsanity/readme.txt

 the average vistors entire screen without scaling so it is still more than large enough for typical usage.

-= 5.
+= 6.
 Why would I NOT want to use this plugin? =

 You might not want to use Imsanity if you use WordPress as a stock art download site, provide high-res images for print or use WordPress as a high-res photo storage archive.
 If you are doing any of these things then most likely you already have a good understanding of image resolution.

-= 6.
+= 7.
 Doesn't WordPress already automatically scale images? =

 When an image is uploaded WordPress keeps the original and, depending on the size of the original, will create up to 3 smaller sized copies of the file (Large, Medium, Thumbnail) which are intended for embedding on your pages.
 Unless you have special photographic needs, the original usually sits there unused, but taking up disk quota.

-= 7.
+= 8.
 Why did you spell Insanity wrong and why does Imsanity girl want to cut me? =

 Imsanity is short for "Image Sanity Limit"  A sanity limit is a term for limiting something down to a size or value that is reasonable.
 Imsanity girl cuts because you drive her insane by uploading unecessarily large images for no good reason.

+= 9.
+How can I hide or remove the Imsanity logo image on the settings page? =

+If you prefer not to see the logo, add the following line to wp-config.php:

+define('IMSANITY_HIDE_LOGO',true);

-= 8.
+= 10.
 Where do I go for support? =

 Documentation is available on the plugin homepage at http://wordpress.org/tags/imsanity and questions may be posted on the support forum at http://wordpress.org/tags/imsanity